agarcia-jerez/HV-INV/README.md

 It has been written in Matlab R2015a

-The exe folder contains compiled fortran code for the forward computation of H/V under the diffuse field approach.
+The exe folder contains an executable file called HVf that performs direct H/V curve calculations, compiled for various operating systems.
+It should display a help screen by running HVf -h
-The source code for that vile is available at https://github.com/agarcia-jerez/HV-DFA
+If HVf doesn't work in your computer, you can recompile it for your operating system from the FORTRAN source code available at https://github.com/agarcia-jerez/HV-DFA

 Note that the definition of H/V used in this software is: